[horizontal rule]

 and

-2. an employee’s endorsement of a commercial nature which indicates a connection with ASU or in any other way implies a university endorsement.
+2. an employee’s endorsement of a commercial nature that indicates a connection with ASU or in any other way implies a university endorsement.

 Private Endorsements